Diabetic Foot Care in Fort Myers, FL

 Diabetes is serious, especially when your feet are involved.
 Early detection and simple care are just a few things that can be done to control and prevent complications as they arise.

 Your podiatrist plays a critical role in the prevention and management of complications of the foot in diabetics.
-Call Fort Myers podiatrist Brian K. Doerr, DPM today to see what you can do now to keep your feet safe, strong, and healthy.
+Call (239)-931-3668 or Contact Fort Myers podiatrist Brian K. Doerr, DPM today to see what you can do now to keep your feet safe, strong, and healthy.